henry-AY/monoGPT/README.md

 ## Installation & Usage
 To install and run this project locally, please follow the written instructions below.
 Moreover, this installation guide assumes that you are working in a Python environment.

+> [!CAUTION]
+> THE INSTALLATION IS NOT UP TO DATE WITH REACT AND NODE.JS

 ### 1. Fork the Repository
 * Visit the GitHub repository: https://github.com/henry-AY/monoGPT.git
 * Fork the repository to create your own copy.